athrur/athrur.github.io/_posts/2023-07-01-university-coursework-reviewed.md

 # Spam or Ham Classifier

 Now onto the final and favourite project of the year.
 The Spam or Ham Classifier was a project to build a spam classifier using whatever implementation we wanted, as long as it was in Python and only used NumPy.
+A classifier is a machine learning algorithm that takes a set of features and predicts a class.
+In this case, the classes were spam or ham, representing a spam email or a non-spam email.
+In a traditional machine learning project, we would have to extract the features from the emails ourselves, but this was already done for us.
+A feature could be the number of times a certain word appears in the email, or the length of the email, for example, but in our case, it was anonymised, so we didn't know what the features actually represented.

-We were given a dataset of 1,000 emails with features already extracted, and our goal was to build a classifier to be marked on an unseen dataset of emails.
+We were given a dataset of 1,000 emails with extracted features, and our goal was to build a classifier to be marked on an unseen dataset of emails.
 Over the year we learned several different techniques for classification, including Naive Bayes and Nearest Neighbour, but we were encouraged to use whatever we wanted.

 I experimented extensively on the dataset with different techniques.
 I eventually settled on a voting algorithm which combined the results of several different classifiers.
 This included [Nearest K Neighbours](https://www.ibm.com/topics/knn), [Naives Bayes](https://www.ibm.com/topics/naive-bayes), and [Logistic Regression](https://www.ibm.com/topics/logistic-regression).
 This allowed my classifier to achieve an accuracy of 93% on the unseen dataset, which was considered excellent.